Shedding light on neutrino self-interactions with solar antineutrino searches: Light mediators

 \subsection{Results}

 The antineutrino flux from $^{8}\text{B}$ decay combined with $\phi$ decay is calculated by employing the same Monte Carlo method utilized in Sec.~\ref{sec:Four-fermion}.
 Following similar calculations, we obtain the event rates at JUNO, HK, and THEIA.
-The required strength of the coupling $g_{\phi}$ to produce one solar IBD event is presented in Fig.~\ref{fig:result}.
+We evaluate the experimental limits on $g_{\phi}$ using the same $\chi^{2}$ function in Eq.~\eqref{eq:-30} with $90\%$ C.L., and present them in Fig.~\ref{fig:result}.

 Within the presented window, there are a few known bounds on neutrinophilic scalars, derived from meson ($\pi^{-},$ $K^{-}$, $D^{-}$) decay~\cite{Berryman:2018ogk}, $Z$ invisible decay~\cite{Brdar:2020nbj}, and Big Bang Nucleosynthesis (BBN)~\cite{Blinov:2019gcj} --- all have been included in Fig.~\ref{fig:result}.
 Compared to these known bounds, we see that solar antineutrino observations can provide the most competitive constraints on neutrinophilic scalars at the mass scale of a few MeV.